cyber-duckie/proxmox-vpn-stream/README.md

 Responsibilities:

-✔️ Handles all outbound internet traffic for the Stremio LXC<br/>
+- Handles all outbound internet traffic for the Stremio LXC

-✔️ Provides region-unlocked streaming access<br/>
+- Provides region-unlocked streaming access<br/>

-✔️ Acts as the secure gateway for stremio<br/>
+- Acts as the secure gateway for stremio<br/>

 ### 📺🎬 Stremio LXC